xebialabs/integration-server-gradle-plugin/documentation/docs/getting-started/development.md

 ## Where documentation resides

 You can find the documentation to edit in documentation/docs folder.
-The `docs` folder contains built documentation which is served on GitHub Pages.
+The `docs` folder contains a built documentation which is served on GitHub Pages.

 ## How to run documentation site locally